-Cases can be drawn from a general medical clinical workload but must involve work-related disease or an occupational injury.
-Work-related disease is defined by the WHO as "a disease caused by, associated with or loosely related to work and the work environment".
+The cases can be drawn from a general medical clinical workload but must involve work-related disease or an occupational injury.
+Work-related disease is defined by the World Health Organisation (WHO) as "a disease caused by, associated with or loosely related to work and the work environment".
 Any case therefore in which work is an important factor either in causation or management is acceptable.

-- Display screen equipment assessments are not allowed - Workplace assessments must not be related to a medical facility.
+- Display screen equipment assessments (e.g., iPads, laptops, etc.) are not allowed. - Workplace assessments must not be related to a medical facility.

-Candidates will need to look outside the clinical and associated administrative environment and concentrate on basic nonmedical work processes.
+You will need to look outside the clinical and associated administrative environment and concentrate on basic non-medical work processes.